SPMIC-UoN/xtract/README.md

-## XTRACT is a command-line tool for running automated tractography
+## XTRACT - a command-line tool for automated tractography

 XTRACT can be used to automatically extract a set of carefully dissected tracts in humans and macaques (other species to come).
 It can also be used to define one's own tractography protocols where all the user needs to do is to